covermymeds/azure-key-vault-agent/README.md

 # Known Issues

 - Using a 4 digit `mode` on MacOS will only support `sticky` (i.e. `1644`). `setuid` and `setgid` do not work.

+# Development

+## Building locally
+* Run `go mod download` to download dependencies in the module cache
+* Add any test configuration to a local akva.yaml file
+* Run `go build . && ./azure-key-vault-agent -c ./akva.yaml` to build and run

+## Troubleshooting builds
+* If you run into any issues when running `go build .`, you may need to update package dependencies
+* You can update a single package with `go get -u <package name>`